This content mentions sexual assault, trauma, depression, anxiety, panic attacks and loneliness or isolation, which some people may find triggering.

 Over the past 10 years, I have had numerous different therapists and different types of talking therapies.

 The therapeutic relationship that's comfortable for you

-Like all relationships, with some I clicked, and we lasted the full duration, and others we didn't, and the therapeutic relationship was cut short.
+Like all relationships, with some I clicked with and we lasted the full duration, and others we didn't, and the therapeutic relationship was cut short.

 Finding the 'right' therapist let alone the 'right' type of therapy can be an anxiety-provoking task, an overwhelming experience and one in which you can get lost in webpages and overloaded with information.

-With this blog, I hope to show you, that this a normal feeling, and that it is worth persevering and finding what works for you, as we all have a right to good mental health.
+With this blog, I hope to show you that this is a normal feeling and that it is worth persevering and finding what works for you, as we all have a right to good mental health.

 So, my journey into therapy started in my second year of university.
 I didn't know I had 'mental health problems' but I was aware that I seemed to struggle with things in a way that my friends didn't.

 I had worried throughout secondary school about my stomach rumbling and other children laughing at this.
 After needing the toilet on a long coach trip and feeling sick with panic the whole way back, I didn't want to travel on long journeys anymore.